Below is the initial FAQ

 Q: Is there a short option, less than 100 miles?

-A: No. But there is a relay option broken into three legs.
+A: Yes, there is a 50 Mile option

 Q: Tell me about this relay option?

-A: A relay team can run the 100 miles with changover points at Upper Howqua Campground (50km) and Buckland Gap (121km).
+A: A relay team can run the 100 miles with changover points at Upper Howqua Campground and Mt St bernard.

 Q: What sort of roads will support crews be driving on?

 A: The road to Mt Buller is sealed, although steep and winding.
 The drive to the first checkpoint at Davon’s Flat, via Howqua Track and Brock’s Road, is dirt but usable by any 2WD vehicle.
 Take care on bends.
 The drive to Upper Howqua Checkpoint via Circuit Road and Bindaree Road is similar- good quality dirt road that is usable by 2WD.
-The later checkpoints at Buckland Gap, Harrietville and Wandiligong are all accessible by normal, sealed road.
+The later checkpoints at Mt St Bernard, Harrietville are all accessible by normal, sealed road.

 Q: Will I be in the hurt box during this event?